International Hospital Federation: Partners

-The IHF maintains official relationships with international institutions, such as the Global Health Workforce Alliance (GHWA).
+The IHF maintains official relationships with international institutions, and has partnerships with several non-governmental organizations.

-IHF partners range from not-for-profit, non- governmental, international associations to organisations of commercial entities.
+IHF partners range from not-for-profit, non- governmental, international associations to organizations of commercial entities.
 The IHF is a non-state Actor in Official Relations with the World Health Organization and in consultative status with the ECOSOC.
 The IHF collaborates with many international institutions such as the Organisation for Economic Co-operation and Development (OECD) and the International Finance Corporation (IFC).

 The IHF also partners with many international NGOs such as the International Council of Nurses (ICN), the World Medical Association (WMA), the International Network of Health Promoting Hospitals and Health Services (HPH), the International Society for Quality in Health Care (ISQua), the International Alliance of Patients' Organizations (IAPO), the Geneva Health Forum, the International Committee of the Red Cross (ICRC), the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), the Union for International Cancer Control (UICC), the World Organization of Family Doctors (WONCA), the World Federation of Public Health Associations (WFPHA) among others.

 Activities

-The IHF is globally recognized for its work in the health field and is constantly renewing itself to promote cooperation and communication among the major actors in global health.
-The Federation has thus a menu of key offerings to its members in various areas of health care, in line with modern challenges and issues.

-The flagship event hosted by the International Hospital Federation is the World Hospital Congress.
-The Congress is a unique global forum that brings together IHF members and other executive leaders of hospitals, health services, and healthcare organizations to discuss key drivers of national and international health policy, management, and solutions.
-Since 2015 it has been held annually across the globe.
-Through this forum, participants can share knowledge and good practices, exchange new ideas and innovations, and network with other senior executives from across the international healthcare community.
-In addition to the World Hospital Congress, the IHF organises virtual knowledge sharing events and webinars on niche topics throughout the year.

-Alongside the Congress, the IHF also runs a number of leadership initiatives, including the Young Executive program.
-Established in 2019, the Young Executive Leaders (YEL) program, gives participants the opportunity to expand their professional network and have the voice of their hospitals, region or country represented during international conversations.

-The International Hospital Federation recently launched a collaborative platform for senior female executives called ‘Women in Leadership Forum’ that aims to share experiences and build professional relationships to amplify female voices in the workplace.
-In addition, the IHF hosts a number of Special Interest Groups which offers to its members a platform for international dialogue on specific healthcare topics.

-Finally, as a part of the IHF's offering, members are invited to submit nominations for 6 IHF award categories: